cschneid/sinatra-book/book/Deployment.markdown

        require '/home/USERNAME/.gem/ruby/1.8/gems/rack-VERSION-OF-RACK-GEM-YOU-HAVE-INSTALLELD/lib/rack.rb'
        require '/home/USERNAME/.gem/ruby/1.8/gems/sinatra-VERSION-OF-SINATRA-GEM-YOU-HAVE-INSTALLELD/lib/sinatra.rb'

-FastCGI (Sinatra <= 0.3)                        {#deployment_fastcgi}
+FastCGI                                        {#deployment_fastcgi}
 -------
 The standard method for deployment is to use Thin or Mongrel, and have a reverse proxy (lighttpd, nginx, or even Apache) point to your bundle of servers.

 But that isn't always possible.
 Cheaper shared hosting (like Dreamhost) won't let you run Thin or Mongrel, or setup reverse proxies (at least on the default shared plan).

 Luckily, Rack supports various connectors, including CGI and FastCGI.
-Unluckily for us, FastCGI doesn't quite work with the current Sinatra release.
+Unluckily for us, FastCGI doesn't quite work with the current Sinatra release without some tweaking.

+### Deployment with Sinatra version 0.9
+From version 9.0 Sinatra requires Rack 0.9.1, however FastCGI wrapper from this version seems not working well with Sinatra unless you define your application as a subclass of Sinatra::Application class and run this application directly as a Rack application.

+Steps to deploy via FastCGI:
+* htaccess
+* subclass your application as Sinatra::Application
+* dispatch.fcgi

+1. .htaccess

+        RewriteEngine on

+        AddHandler fastcgi-script .fcgi
+        Options +FollowSymLinks +ExecCGI

+        RewriteRule ^(.*)$ dispatch.fcgi [QSA,L]

+2. Subclass your application as Sinatra::Application

+        # my_sinatra_app.rb
+        class MySinatraApp < Sinatra::Application
+          # your sinatra application definitions
+        end

+3. dispatch.fcgi - Run this application directly as a Rack application

+        #!/usr/local/bin/ruby

+        require 'rubygems'
+        require 'rack'

+        fastcgi_log = File.open("fastcgi.log", "a")
+        STDOUT.reopen fastcgi_log
+        STDERR.reopen fastcgi_log
+        STDOUT.sync = true

+        module Rack
+          class Request
+            def path_info
+              @env["REDIRECT_URL"].to_s
+            end
+            def path_info=(s)
+              @env["REDIRECT_URL"] = s.to_s
+            end
+          end
+        end

+        load 'my\_sinatra\_app.rb'

+        builder = Rack::Builder.new do
+          map '/' do
+            run MySinatraApp.new
+          end
+        end

+        Rack::Handler::FastCGI.run(builder)

+### Deployment with Sinatra version <= 0.3
-To get a simple 'hello world' Sinatra application up and running on Dreamhost involves pulling down the current Sinatra code, and hacking at it a bit.
+In version 0.3 to get a simple 'hello world' Sinatra application up and running via FastCGI, you have to pulling down the current Sinatra code, and hacking at it a bit.
 Don't worry though, it only requires commenting out a few lines, and tweaking another.

-Steps to deploy via FastCGI:
+Steps to deploy:

 * .htaccess
 * dispatch.fcgi